This is part 3 of my history, written October 14th of 2010 during my final year attending UW-Stout in Menomonie, WI.

 My first experiment in this series.

-Another example near the end of the series.
+Another example is near the end of the series.

 After this series and my final full-time semester at UW-Stout, I was ready to take another break.
 I knew I was onto something new and this series pushed me harder than anything else in the past.
 It gave me more questions than answers.
 I hit a wall and didn’t know where to go next.
 I knew I could never go back to the strait-off-the camera and a few tricks in photoshop/lightroom again.
 I knew that I had to keep evolving and work on something at a deeper level.
 Questions of money haunted me in all waking hours.
 How can I make money doing this?
 How can I continue to devote all of this time now that I’ll have student loans to think about…